Rust - The differences between the &str and String types

 It is saying that it was expecting a string of type String but that

-we passed something of type &str 🤔
+we passed something of type &str.

 But what the heck is that?
 Your variable name seems to be a perfectly normal

-string, why the compiler is not happy?
+string, so why isn’t the compiler happy?

 Well, let’s try to understand what is going on.